 What is the shelf life of powdered mustard?

 Powdered mustard, which is simply broken mustard seeds, has a four-year shelf life.
-Mustard is maintained in this manner to keep and preserve its flavor over time, as well as to use as a cooking ingredient.
+Mustard is maintained in this manner to keep and preserve its flavor over time and to use as a cooking ingredient.

 Is it true that homemade mustard spoils faster?